-3. Whether planned programmes lead to results would depend on at three elements: the quality of the programme, the capacity at the national level (Governthe private sector) and capacities of ment, NGOs and the UN.The UNDAF positions the UN system as follows: "...the UN under stands that it is more of a technical support agency in the Pacific, and will focus its work around its comparative advantages of policy development and capacity building in order to have the greatest impact in the region".
-However, even though many of the results use the language of capacity development or speak generally of "strengthening national capacities" the actual UNDAF narrative has very little to say on the subject other than to list the lack of capacity as a key a risk factor for a number of outcome areas.35 in evitably going to lead to very broadly framed results.
+62. Whether planned programmes lead to results would depend on at three elements: the quality of the programme, the capacity at the national level (Government, NGOs and the private sector) and capacities of the UN.
+The UNDAF positions the UN system as follows: "...the UN understands that it is more of a technical support agency in the Pacific, and will focus its work around its comparative advantages of policy development and capacity building in order to have the greatest impact in the region".
+However, even though many of the results use the language of capacity development or speak generally of "strengthening national capacities" the actual UNDAF narrative has very little to say on the subject other than to list the lack of capacity as a key a risk factor for a number of outcome areas.35

+63. The decision to opt for a combined regional matrix was inevitably going to lead to very broadly framed results.
 As a result, the outcome statements (see box) do not focus on the progressive fulfillment of rights and instead act more as "door openers" for individual programmes and mandates of the agencies.
-As a result, most of the UNDAF Outcome statements, in particular Outcome One, contain a laundry list of aspirations that are exceedingly ambitious when one considers: (a) the limited resources available to the UN system, and (b) the tremendous variation among PICTS in terms of population, natural resource endowments and challenges faced.
+As a result, most of the UNDAF Outcome statements, in particular Outcome One, contain ambitious when one considers: (a) the limited of